CosmoCreeper/noted/README.md

 - Text formatting.
 - Redesigned custom sounds system to be user-friendly.
 - And more...

+### 🔐 Security and Privacy
+We value your security and privacy, and that's why we have made the code open-source and never to require internet. (although it may be optional in the future for special features.)

 ###### Data will be saved when transferring between versions.
 __________________________\